mrismanaziz/Reforestation/README.md

-## What do you get if you put a duck in a cement mixer?
-Quacks in the pavement.
+## A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”